 - If you are sick, reschedule your exam for a later date.

 When you’re sick, lab results and blood pressure may be elevated, and you will miss out on the best rate classes.
-It’s not a problem to reschedule.
+We use ExamOne for our life insurance medical exams and it’s not a problem to reschedule.

 - Watch what you eat before your exam